iappyx/ESPEASY_Plugin_ITHORadio/README.md

 33 -Itho to high speed with hardware timer (30 min)

+### Get your remote IDs
 In the plugin you are able to define 3 RF device ID's for the existing RF remote controls the plugin is listening to, to update the state of the fan.

 You are able to capture the id of you RF remote, by setting the log settings to 3, in the advanced settings menu.
 After pressing a button, you will see the ID (8 chars) of the RF in the log.
 Use ID with ':'.
+You can also use serial monitor for this.
 #### example ID: xx:xx:xx

 As in the original plugin, in case a timerfunction is called (timer 1..3), an internal timer is running as estimate for the elapsed time.